Dr Melissa Calaresu

 An AHRC-funded network grant with Helen Hills of the University of York produced a volume of essays, entitled, New Approaches to Naples c.1500-c.1800: The power of place in 2013.
 This project led to the launch of a new website, Neapolitan Network and the creation of a new network of Neapolitanists working in diverse fields, including history and art history, history of science, musicology, anthropology, and urban sociology.
 Another research project, with Danielle van den Heuvel at the University of Kent, focuses on street-sellers in history and contemporary society.
 A co-edited volume entitled Food Hawkers: Selling Food in the Streets from Antiquity to the Present Day includes contributions from experts in musicology, economics, anthropology, and classics and will be published in June 2016.
 Other research projects include the creation and organisation, with Mary Laven and Robert Gordon, of the Cambridge Italian Research Network, which brings together researchers working on Italian topics across the university, and an on-going collaboration with colleagues working in the field of material culture studies, as the Material Culture Forum.

 Finally, I was a visiting scholar at the Department of Early Modern History at the University of Barcelona in 2013 and I hope to continue collaboration with early modern Spanish historians there.
-I have also held a visiting fellowship at Stanford University in March 2016 and the L'École des hautes études en sciences sociales (EHESS) in Marseille in March/April 2017.
+I have also held visiting fellowships at Stanford University in March 2016, the École des hautes études en sciences sociales (EHESS) in Marseille in March-April 2017, and the École française de Rome from January to June 2024.

 I have supervised Master’s dissertations on a variety of subjects including travel and the Grand Tour in the eighteenth and nineteenth centuries, enlightenment and political economy in eighteenth-century Italy, royal dining in eighteenth-century England, the eighteenth-century Neapolitan painter Gaspare Traversi, and the kitchen as a space for 'knowledge-making' in England, 1700-1850.

-My areas of research supervision are in early modern Italian cultural and intellectual history including travel and the Grand Tour and more general topics on early modern Naples and the history of food.
-I am always happy to hear from prospective graduate students interested in working on cultural, intellectual and urban history, the history of the Grand Tour, and the history of food for the M.Phil. in Early Modern History and for Ph.Ds.
+My areas of research supervision are in early modern Italian cultural history including travel and the Grand Tour and more general topics on early modern Naples and the history of food.
+I am always happy to hear from prospective graduate students interested in working on cultural history, more broadly, including material culture history, urban history, the history of the Grand Tour, and the history of food for the M.Phil. in Early Modern History and for PhDs.

-I teach undergraduates across a variety of European history papers from the fifteenth to the nineteenth centuries with a special focus on the cultural, social, and intellectual history of Italy, Spain and France.
+I teach undergraduates across European and world history from the fifteenth to the eighteenth centuries with a special focus on the cultural, social, and intellectual history of Italy, Spain and France.
 I am particularly keen for students to use and interpret primary printed sources including contemporary literature as well as visual sources and objects.
-For Part I, I co-organise a Themes and Sources option on the 'History of Collecting' and, for Part II, I teach the paper on 'Material culture in the early modern world'.
+For Part IA, I co-convene the Global Eighteenth Century Outline paper (O6) with Sujit Sivasundaram and Emma Spary, and I also teach for the 'Europe in the world, 1450-1780' Outline paper (O5).
+I have co-taught iterations of the first-year Sources option on 'Collections and collecting' with Peter Mandler for many years.
+For Part 1B, I have co-designed and co-teach a Topics paper on 'The Mediterranean World, 1450-1800' (T16), with the Ottoman historian, Marissa Smit-Bose, and other colleagues.
+For Part II, I teach the paper on 'Material culture in the early modern world' (Paper 14).
 I am also involved with teaching for the M.Phil. in Early Modern History.

-I am co-convenor of the Early Modern World Workshop and Seminar on alternate Thursdays at Gonvillle and Caius College with Cambridge colleagues in early modern European and world history.
-I am also co-convenor of the Eighteenth-Century Seminar on Tuesdays during term at Jesus College with Renaud Morieux.
+I am co-convenor of the Early Modern World Workshop and Seminar on alternate Thursdays at Gonvillle and Caius College with Valentina Caldari, Gianamar Giovannetti-Singh, Marina Inì, and Mary Laven.
+I am also co-convenor of the Eighteenth-Century Seminar on many Tuesdays during Michaelmas and Lent term with Sara Caputo.

 For Michaelmas 2015, I was awarded a Mellon Teaching Fellowship at the Centre for Disciplinary Innovation at CRASSH, along with Professor John Robb in the Department of Archaeology, to teach a graduate seminar, entitled, ‘Material culture: Crossing disciplines and analysing things’.